 Option 2 – Aged Lead

-Also known as ‘antique lead’ finish, this leaded glass effect has recently become the most popular request of our lead finishes today.
+Also known as ‘antique lead’ finish, this lead strip has recently become the most popular request we receive for our stained glass windows and doors.
 The application process is the same as Option 1 but this aged lead is pre-aged with a powder coating colour coat during manufacture of the lead so this will reduce the chances of the lead oxidising through time although oxidation can still occur.

 This lead has a dark reflective appearance that helps make the design more prominent compared with the natural lead finish.
 One of the few drawbacks to this lead is the inconsistency in batch variation.
 One batch of lead may appear darker or lighter than another batch of lead so exact matches cannot be guaranteed if orders are placed at different times.
 When different thicknesses of lead are used on the same glass panel, there may also be a variation in colour of the two lead profiles but both will be ‘aged’.
 This lead strip has a slightly domed profile.

 This leaded glass finish is created by using the natural lead from Option 1 and instead of connecting the various sections of lead together using the ‘boned’ method the lead is soldered together using the same technique as used in traditional stained glass.